Minnesota gets $60.5M in settlement with Juul, Altria

 In addition to the internal company documents Juul has disclosed in other settlements, Minnesota will also get documents specific to the state for a total of 10 million documents that researchers and journalists can pore through, Ellison said.
 “We’re going to have a lot of sunlight,” he said.
 And unlike the other settlements, he said, Altria will disclose its internal documents on its involvement with Juul.

+Walz agreed with Ellison and others at the news conference that Juul’s arrival undid much of the progress that the state had made since its landmark $7.1 billion settlement with the tobacco industry in 1998, which provided money for anti-smoking programs.

+“We were within a decade or two of eliminating smoking almost in its entirety, and nicotine addiction amongst the young.
+That’s how close we got,” the governor said.
+“And they’re smart.
+They pivoted to a new product.
+They marketed it in a very deceptive way.
+And we have a whole generation of kids (who) got hooked this way.”

-The settlement specifically prohibits Juul from marketing to children and young adults in Minnesota, he said, and requires the company to accurately disclose the nicotine content of its products.
+The settlement specifically prohibits Juul from marketing to children and young adults in Minnesota, Ellison said, and requires the company to accurately disclose the nicotine content of its products.

+One of the lead attorneys in the case, Tara Sutton, of the law firm Robins Kaplan, was a member of the firm’s team that took on Big Tobacco in the 1998 case on behalf of then-Attorney General Skip Humphrey.

+“We have won once again,” Sutton said.
+“Once again the attorney general had the courage to take on the new generation of Big Tobacco, and its name was Juul and its benefactor was Altria.”

 Juul declined to say anything about the details of the settlement and stood by a statement it issued when the agreement was announced.